Listed below are the best markets in Mumbai:

 What to Buy: Women fashion apparels, jewellery and footwear

 Sir Albert Abdullah David Sassoon, a Jewish merchant, built it in 1875 on reclaimed land in Colaba.
 Koli Maratha’s have worked here since then.
 You can see Koli women crouched on both sides of the lanes and shelling prawns while catching up on the latest gossip.
 20 tonnes of a fresh catch is unloaded at the dock every day as wholesalers and chefs from leading hotels grab their stock for the day.
 Bombil, Pomfret, prawns, baby sharks, octopus, blue crab, Indian red snapper, stingray etc., are sold there every day in great quantities.
 Even though the market targets wholesalers and bulk buyers, it is the best place to purchase fresh seafood at lower prices than supermarkets.
 The entire setting is an experience on its own but is on the verge of collapse due to overfishing and inflation.
-Government is planning to restructure the market by turning the original dock into an air-conditioned market with a museum to increase footfall.
-Before that happens, one visit to the oldest market that employs more than 100,000 kolis should be on the bucket list of every Indian.

 Location: Sassoon dock road, Azad Nagar, Colaba